Want the perfect workout program?Take Quiz

 The best weight for a resistance band depends on what you are wanting to do with the band.
 For small group resistance training, such as the biceps and shoulders, a good starting weight is 20 to 55 lb. this is often represented by a red and green band.

 For larger muscle groups, such as the quadriceps and chest, a resistance of 35 to 75 lb is a good starting level.
 This is usually represented by a green or blue band.

 Most resistance bands come in sets of three to five different resistance levels.
 In addition to using bands of different strengths, there are three main ways to adjust the difficulty level of your resistance band exercises:

 Resistance bands vary in price from $6 to $70 for a single band.
 Resistance band sets of five bands can range from $25 to over $100.

-Resistance bands are either made from latex rubber or from a very durable fabric material.
+Durable resistance bands are either made from latex rubber or from another very durable material like fabric and rubber.
 Rubber latex bands are best for movements that simulate barbell and dumbbell exercises.
 Fabric resistance bands are easier on the skin than latex.
 This makes them the preferred option for many when it comes to loop band lower body workouts.

 Yes, you can build muscle with resistance bands.
-While training with bands alone will not develop a pro-bodybuilder-level physique (because of the limited maximum resistance), they will allow you to add a significant amount of muscle mass to your body.
+While resistance band training alone will not develop a pro-bodybuilder-level physique (because of the limited maximum resistance), they will allow you to add a significant amount of muscle mass to your body.
 Bands allow you to work your muscles through angles and with variable resistances and strength curves that you cannot get with free weights.

 When choosing a resistance band you should first think about what you will be using the band for.
 If you are going to be doing traditional free-weight exercises such as curls and presses, you should go with a tube band or loop band.
 For lower body adductor/abductor exercises, use a booty band.
 For functional workout training and powerlifting assist training, you should buy a flat loop band, such as those produced by Rubberbanditz.